 Sandbox applications that:

 - You don’t trust (for example applications you have downloaded from the internet that require you to allow their execution without being able to verify the source signature nor to check their source code)

 - Need to access external websites (and so, may download malicious content that may attempt to exploit your browser or its plugins)

-By reducing access an application can have over your filesystem and resources helps to limit or even block (in some cases) the damages that an exploitation can do on your system.
+By reducing access an application can have over your filesystem and resources helps to limit or even prevent (in some cases) the damages that an exploitation can do on your system.

-Please note: Sandboxing does not eliminate the need for a good anti-virus system, it actually works in conjunction with your anti-virus software, this because by reducing the access level an application can have over your file-system and resource you actually help the job of your anti-virus software.
+Please note: Sandboxing does not eliminate the need for a good anti-virus system, it actually works in conjunction with your anti-virus software.
+This because by reducing the access level an application can have over your system you actually help the job of your anti-virus software.

 I have got an anti-virus/firewall software, do I need sandboxing then?

-Well, YES if you are running untrusted applications or applications that may be exposed to malicious content (like Internet browsers, image previewers, PDF readers and so on), this because anti-virus software can generically detect no more than 60% (this number can vary over the years) of the total number of virus and spyware out there, so by using sandboxing in conjunction with a good anti-virus software is a good security practice also on Mac OS X (which is continuously advertised as secure, but, in multiple occasions, resulted not to be so).
+YES if you are running untrusted applications or applications that may be exposed to malicious content (like Internet browsers, image previewers, PDF readers and so on).
+This because anti-virus software can generically detect no more than 60% (this number can vary over the years) of the total number of virus and spyware out there, so by using sandboxing in conjunction with a good anti-virus software is a good security practice.
+It is a good practice also on Mac OS X, which is continuously advertised as secure, but, in multiple occasions, resulted not to be so secure.